-This directory contains the libocijdbc10.so shared object library.
+This directory contains the libocijdbc11.so shared object library.

-Note: If you are running a 32-bit Java virtual machine (JVM) against a 64-bit client or database, then you must also add ORACLE_HOME/lib32 to LD_LIBRARY_PATH.
+Note: If you are running a 32-bit Java Virtual Machine (JVM) against a 64-bit client or database, then you must also add ORACLE_HOME/lib32 to the LD_LIBRARY_PATH environment variable.

-On Microsoft Windows, set PATH as follows:
+On Microsoft Windows, set the PATH environment variable as follows: